mysticcoders/www/_posts/2009-07-20-add-form-components-to-ajaxtarget-with-ivisitor.markdown

 tags: []
 comments: []
 ---
-<p>When writing AJAX-specific code for Wicket, in order to make any updates to a component, it needs to be added to the AjaxTarget.
+When writing AJAX-specific code for Wicket, in order to make any updates to a component, it needs to be added to the AjaxTarget.
 If you've got a particularly large form, this can get tedious, so use an IVisitor instead!<br />
-<a id="more"></a><a id="more-1713"></a></p>
+<a id="more"></a><a id="more-1713"></a>

 <pre lang="java" colla="+">
 @Override<br />
 protected void onSubmit(final AjaxRequestTarget target, Form form) {<br />